amandaag39/vitals/README.md

 2. **Review Process**: PRs require review from at least one maintainer.

 ### Community and Communication
-Join our [Discord/Slack/Forum] to communicate with other contributors and maintainers.
+Join our [Discord] to communicate with other contributors and maintainers.

 ### Acknowledgment of Contributors
 Contributors who make significant contributions will be listed in our [README/CONTRIBUTORS] file.

-Thank you for contributing to [Vitals]!
+Thank you for contributing to **Vitals**!

 ## FAQ

+### Ruby Version Errors
+The project is written using Ruby 3.1.1, if you encounter issues upon cloning, make sure you have Ruby version 3.1.1 in your environment.

+### Master Key Errors
+Be sure to follow the [Configuration Instructions](#configuration) if you encounter an issue when setting up the project.

+### AWS S3 Bucket Setup
+To setup your AWS S3 bucket, sign up for an account here: [Sign Up for AWS Account](https://aws.amazon.com/) For more setup help, see this guide: [AWS S3 Bucket and IAM User Setup Guide](https://medium.com/@emmanuelnwright/create-iam-users-and-s3-buckets-in-aws-264e78281f7f)

+### Open AI API Setup